dvannini/COSC345/devlog.md

 # 7/08/2024 - ben
 We've established some more branches for different development componenets for our project.
 I'm still in the process of setting continuous integration up

+# 19/08/2024 - ben
+The audio engine is ready to be presented in an alpha release with placeholder code for improved functionality later down the track.
+We have separted most components into classes and still develeping the way these classes interact together.
+We have a basic CI pipeline, local and cloud doxygen generation and implementing tests into each class in our program.